cdiggins/plato/README.md

 ## Platonic Reflection

 Plato only supports reflection on expressions for which the values that can be determined at compile-time.
-In this case their is no run-time cost.
+This means that reflection in Plato has no run-time cost.
 The Plato compiler uses a whole program optimizer and because of its strict rules can evaluate a much larger set of expressions at compile-time than the C# compiler.

 # Plato Optimization

+In C# it is considered good practice to not have side effects in lambda functions, particularly when using LINQ.
+However this is just a guideline, programmers are free to do so.
+The language semantics are such that if a side-effect happens in a LINQ expression, it does so in a predictable manner.
+This significantly limits what an optimizing compiler can do in terms of term rewriting and applying optimizations, because it has to guarantee that those side-effects occur as expected regardless of whether a particular optimization is applied or not.

-The C# optimizer is very conservative, and does not analyze side effects, and risk any code changes that could change the behavior of code with regards to those side effects.
-Plato does not have side effects, and more expressions can be evaluated at compile-time, so the optimizer does numerous passes of inlining and rewriting before generating the final code passed to the IL compiler.
+Plato does not have side effects, and more expressions can be evaluated at compile-time, so the compiler has a wider range of optimization heurisitics it can apply.

 The Plato optimizer assumes a coding style where developers:
 * Prefer code that is succinct